Investment Return Calculator

 Compounding basics

-Compounding means returns are reinvested and begin generating their own return.
-When compounding happens more often, the ending value is usually slightly higher because gains are added back into the balance sooner.
+Compounding is the process where returns are reinvested and begin generating their own return, creating exponential growth over time.
+When compounding happens more often, for example monthly instead of yearly, the ending value is usually slightly higher because gains are added back into the balance sooner.
+This effect becomes more pronounced over longer time horizons and higher return rates.

 Investment types and typical use cases